woodsy88/guides-markdown/Ruby On Rails/Gems/installing-bootstrap.md

 //= require bootstrap-sprockets
 ```

-> put require jquery at the very top and require bootstrap-sprockets at the very bottom, below require tree
+> add require jquery at the very top and require bootstrap-sprockets at the very bottom, below require tree
 ___